tstachl/website/src/content/posts/up-up-to-the-right-get-started-on-crypto/index.md

 ---
-title: Up up to the right - Why you should get invested in Crypto
+title: Up Up To The Right - Why You Should Get Invested In Crypto
 date: 2021-11-14T08:52:11-08:00
 banner:
   src: ./bitcoin-gold-coin-held-by-two-fingers-jeremy-bezanger-on-unsplash.jpg